 For more information, see our guide for EU/EEA/Swiss citizens moving to the Netherlands.

-If you're from Croatia, and intend to stay in the Netherlands for longer than three months, you need to be registered in the personal records database (as above) but you also have to apply for verification against EU law and a certificate of lawful residence (proof of legal residence in the Netherlands).
+If you're from Croatia and intend to stay in the Netherlands for longer than three months, you need to be registered in the personal records database (as above) but you also have to apply for verification against EU law and obtain a certificate of lawful residence (proof of legal residence in the Netherlands).

 Partners and close relatives of EU/EEA/Swiss citizens